qbus00/WordGenerator/README.md

 External libraries/tools used in project:
 1. CommandLineParser library (https://github.com/commandlineparser/commandline) for parsing and storing command line arguments
-2. ShellProgressBar (https://github.com/Mpdreamz/shellprogressbar) to visualize progress of creating file
+2. ShellProgressBar (https://github.com/Mpdreamz/shellprogressbar) to visualize progress of sorting

 Description of command line parameters used in the application is available after starting executable without any parameters.